asparagustuss/VBA_Foundation_Functions/README.md

 - RelinkBackend: Relink the tables to new backend filenamepath.
 - RefreshODBCLinks: Refresh ODBC Connections.
 - RepairDatabase: Automates the compact and repair of specified linked table.
 The user must still click an 'ok' button.
 - VerifyReqFields: Validates all required fields on a form are not blank.
-If any are blank tells use which field it is returns false.
+If any are blank tells user which field it is returns false.